Health and Safety Risk Assessment Case Study – Slips, Trips, and Falls

 In a lot of case studies, such causes and solutions were addressed in consultation with the relevant staff, managers, architects, builders, and numerous other relevant personnel, both internal and external.

 These case studies showed a typical lack in appreciation of the scale of the problem and how easy it could be to stop or reduce the number of accidents, in addition to the absence for a one-stop source of information on how to prevent incidents like these.

 The solutions to occurrences such as these incidents were reviewed in numerous case studies, and the causes thoroughly investigated.
 It is crucial to involve employees and management as they must be made aware of the scale associated with the problem.

-Incidents were also reviewed in numerous Health and Safety Committee meetings and included in annual Health and Safety reports which were presented to senior managers.
+Incidents were also reviewed in numerous Health and Safety Committee meetings and included in annual OHS reports which were presented to senior managers.
 Both employees and managers were encouraged to report near miss incidents, and this showed a noticeable increase in the number of incidents that were reported.